 In many cases, procurement of source materials from the restoration site or general vicinity will provide adequate material if the source population(s) is large and collection methods include an adequate number of parental plants.
 In some cases (e.g., relatively common plants or plants with small, local populations), collection from a wider zone (e.g., South Coast ecoregion) may be appropriate.
-The Project Sponsor(s) shall include a list of all plant sources in the Restoration Plan.
-The plant source refers to the geographic area where the material was collected, which may be different from the nursery or facility where the restoration material is grown.
+The Project Sponsor(s) shall include a list of all acceptable plant sources in the Restoration Plan; the Project Sponsor(s) shall confirm that all container stock, cuttings, and seed species are derived from specified sources prior to delivery to the restoration site during implementation.
+The plant source refers to the geographic area where the material was collected for container species propagation and development of seed mixes, which may be different from the nursery or facility where the restoration material is grown.